foreverphoenix/the-phoenix-flavour/content/skyrim-se/sme/documentation.md

 ### SSEEdit

-Generated cache for SSEEdit will be saved to a "cache" folder within the SSEEdit installation directory (`Modding Essentials\Tools\SSEEdit\`), and plugin backups will be saved to a "backups" folder within the same directory.
+Generated cache for SSEEdit will be saved to a "cache" folder within the SSEEdit installation directory (`\Skyrim Modding Essentials\Tools\SSEEdit\`), and plugin backups will be saved to a "backups" folder within the same directory.
 The prompt which warns about making changes to plugins was disabled with the `-IKnowWhatImDoing` argument.

 The QuickAutoClean exe was also added with the `-DontCache` argument in case you wish to clean the official master files (without this argument, the cleaning would nuke parts of Apocrypha).